 General Objectives (GO) What is a measure of success?
 Please use quantitative (Key Performance) and qualitative indicators, and link them to a point in time Which is the data source and methodology used [project data, study,] Who is responsible for monitoring and providing the data / information?
 When will it be collected?
 Baseline and target GO1: Safe and efficient co-existence between automated and non-automated "conventional" traffic for a long transition period of mixed traffic while overall reducing the number of fatalities and injuries in road transport.
 Number of fatal and severe accidents by vehicles under test in CCAM projects Reports from large-scale demonstrations Project coordinators Baseline: Prospective effectiveness analysis on fatal and severe accidents.
 Target: Zero fatal and severe accidents caused by vehicles under test in CCAM projects.
 GO2: Increased efficiency of transport flows (people and goods) leading to better use of infrastructure capacity and preservation of public space while reducing transport emissions and congestion.
-Traffic flow condition 46 : • Travel Time Index, or • Congestion Variability Index, or • Congested Road/kms, or • Peak Hour traffic speed.
-CCAM projects and deliverables CORDIS, CINEA data Partnership Association supported by CSA/RIA projects and data from CINEA Baseline: TBD before the test Target: Improvement.
+Number of demonstration sites achieved by CCAM projects targeting inclusive, user-oriented and well-integrated mobility services (resulting from actions under the CCAM partnership) CCAM projects and deliverables CORDIS, CINEA data Partnership Association supported by CSA/RIA projects and data from CINEA 30 or more diverse large-scale demonstration sites by 2030 delivering proof of concept, each by measuring the baseline at the project start and the effect of the project at the end e.g. using traffic simulation and traffic modelling.
 GO3: Making Europe a world leader in the development and deployment of connected and automated mobility for people and goods with more focused long-term investments in R&I, development and predeployment of CCAM.
 Share of new CCAM vehicles based on European innovation in the fleet of new vehicles sold per year; TEN-T core network corridors' section providing CCAM services Number of sites (e.g. cities) implementing CCAM services after successful demonstration by 2030 (resulting from actions under the CCAM partnership) CCAM projects and deliverables CORDIS, CINEA data, TEN-T map viewer, CEDR TEN-T performance report, TRIMIS, CCAM Partnership Additional Activities Reporting Partnership Association supported by CSA projects and data from CINEA Baseline: Share of CCAM vehicles (SAE level 2, level 3 & level 4) in the fleet 2021 (5%, 0%, 0%), comparable to US and Japan Target: higher than US and Japan in 2023, 2025, 2027 and 2029.Baseline = no corridors with operating sections Target: all 9 core network corridors have sections providing CCAM services by 2030 Baseline: No demonstration Sites yet